 Unfortunately, it wasn’t with education.
 It wasn’t until I was well out of school, well out of my first job as a clinical dietitian, and working with my own private clients that I saw a pattern.

 We tested all of the guests’ metabolic rates (the number of calories your body burns at rest) using a machine that measures your respirations.
 When I tested mine, it came out at 1100 calories, which was lower than any of the other dietitians or personal trainers at the resort.
 Some of the other women had resting metabolisms of 1800 calories or higher.
 Mine was even lower than any of our guests, except for a woman in her 60’s.
 I was 26 at the time.
 One of my dietitian coworkers remarked, “You can only eat ten of those 100-calorie pack snacks in a day or you’ll gain weight.”
 Ugh.

 Now it started to make sense.
-So this is why I couldn’t go on vacation and eat like my friends without gaining weight while they remained the same.
+So that was why I couldn’t go on vacation and eat like my friends without gaining weight while they remained the same.
 This is why despite all of my efforts, I still felt uncomfortable and frustrated.
-I also knew that this wasn’t just a hand that I’d been dealt that I had to deal with forever.
-I knew that I had made this happen and that I had to find a way to reverse it.
+I had an inkling that this wasn’t just a hand that I’d been dealt.
+I knew that I had made this happen with all my crazy dieting.

 I started doing my own research on metabolism, muscle, weight training, and dieting.
-I realized that my distance running was just making me hungrier, and that eating below the number of calories I was burning in a day was making my body think that I was in starvation.
+I realized that my distance running was just making me hungrier, and that eating under the number of calories I was burning in a day was making my body think that I was in starvation.
 I was putting my body through the ringer, and it was just trying to survive.

-I swapped distance running and started running interval sprints.
-I maxed out my runs at 2 miles.
-I started lifting weights to gain strength instead of just “toning.”
+I swapped distance running for interval sprints.
+I started lifting weights to gain strength instead of just to “tone.”
 I made sure I was eating more than what I was burning and eventually started listening to my body and its hunger cues instead of tracking calories at all.